1. Nara was transformed by his time in Germany

 Nara also began experimenting with other mediums, sculpting heads of figures from his paintings.
 These works, which retain impressions from the artist’s hands, are often coated in liquid metal that cracks like the glaze on Song dynasty Chinese ceramics.
 In sculpture as in painting, Nara again harmonised modern and centuries-old crafts.

-6. The Fukushima earthquake in 2011 had a profound impact on his production
+6. The Great East Japan Earthquake of 2011 had a profound impact on his production

-Deeply disturbed by the 2011 Fukushima earthquake and its aftermath, Nara found himself temporarily unable to work.
+Disturbed by the earthquake and tsunami, Nara found himself temporarily unable to work.
 ‘I think what is different about those artists who were affected by the earthquake is that I grew up in Aomori, which is on the border of Fukushima,’ Nara revealed in 2016.

 ‘The whole area between us and Fukushima was devastated; the whole scenery I was familiar with has been destroyed.
-For some people with no relation to the area they may be affected as an artist, but in my case I was a lot more affected on a personal level because I know people who were lost.
-I was quite depressed and unstable for quite some time, but then I saw people from that devastated area starting to come back and they started again.’
+For some people with no relation to the area they may be affected as an artist, but in my case I was a lot more affected on a personal level because I know people who were lost.’

-Nara visited the site of the devastation several times, and took up a residency at the Aichi Prefectural University of Fine Arts and Music in a bid to reignite his creativity.
+Nara visited the site of the devastation several times, and took up a residency at his alma mater, Aichi University of the Arts, in a bid to reignite his creativity.

 7. Nara has been exhibited all over the world

 Nara’s reputation outside of Asia had already been cemented by a major 2010 show at New York’s Asia Society, Yoshitomo Nara: Nobody’s Fool.
 This was bolstered by permanent acquisitions by MoCA in Los Angeles and MoMA in New York, which now houses more than 130 of his works.
 In 2021, the Los Angeles County Museum of Arts held a major retrospective.